Jisr e-Zarka is a unique Israeli Arab town located north of Caesarea.

 Diagram of one of the shafts (PEF, VII, p22)

 The shafts are closed today, as modern buildings of the town are built over the tunnel.
+This is an upwards looking view to one of the shafts:

 The town of Jisr e-Zarka has 14,000 residents (in 2014), which live in densely built houses.
 The road to the beach crosses the town through narrow streets.